 In planning the security of narcotics, the pharmacist should consider a number of factors, including, for example, the basic layout of the premises, the procedures that have been implemented to track narcotic inventory, and the systems in place to hire and screen prospective new staff.
 The pharmacist should be able to demonstrate what precautions have been taken to ensure that narcotics are not easily accessible by anyone entering the premises.
 For example, in the event that the security of the pharmacy has been breached or compromised, it would be reasonable for a member to demonstrate that they implemented more stringent security measures or sought assistance from police or security companies.
 Additional recommendations are provided below.

 For additional information, please contact your local police services or refer to the Guidelines for Ensuring the Safety and Security of you and your Staff in the Pharmacy from the Ontario Pharmacists’ Association.
-This is located in the toolkit of the members section of the OPA website.
-Non-members can obtain a copy by sending a request to firstname.lastname@example.org.
+This is located under Tools & Forms in the members section of the OPA website.
+Non-members can obtain a copy by sending a request to email@example.com.

 Narcotic Sales Report